Motayassa/Motayassa/README.md

 - Object-oriented programming :door: in Python [[Example of a repository with my code]](https://github.com/Motayassa/OOP_in_Python)
 - Managing the GIT version control system
 - Basic HTML and CSS practices
 - Basic skill in relational database management (MySQL) :globe_with_meridians:
+- Basic knowledge of Django framework
+- Knowledge of basic project structure, models, views, templates and routing.
 - Did academic projects at school/university in Pascal, VisualBasic, C and C# (the syntax and base of these languages is not empty to me)
-- Use of MS Office :pushpin:

 <div id="stat" align="center">
     <img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=Motayassa&theme=apprentice" alt=""/>